pnp/pnpjs/docs-src/index.md

 REST api details.
 Built with feedback from the community they represent a way to simplify your day-to-day dev cycle while relying on tested and proven patterns.

+Please use [http://aka.ms/sppnp](http://aka.ms/sppnp) for the latest updates around the whole *SharePoint Patterns and Practices (PnP) initiative*.

 **If you are moving from sp-pnp-js please review the [transition guide](transition-guide.md)**

 ## Packages